 MSU's Green Light telephones can be used for emergency calls to on-campus numbers 24 hours a day.
 They are mounted on posts topped with a green light and are located in campus parking areas and along walkways.
-Locations of the Green Light phones are shown on the map on the inside of the back cover.
+Locations of the Green Light phones are shown on the map on the back cover.